Skip to main content

 Depending on the specific variety of bananas you’re growing, size may or may not be a good indicator of harvest time.
 Instead, look for a hand, or group, of bananas that have stopped getting thicker.
 The upper layer of bananas in the hand should change to a lighter shade of green.
 Remember that bananas will ripen after harvest, and green bananas are still edible, so harvesting them a little too early will result in smaller, but not inedible, fruit.

 Using a sharp, clean knife or pair of garden shears, cut the entire hand off of the tree.
 Leave some of the stem at the top of the hand for an easier time carrying it.
 Depending on the size of your tree, you may need to use a ladder to harvest the bananas.
 Be careful when securing and climbing the ladder.
-It’s easier if you have someone to stand by that can hold the bananas while you climb down.
+It’s easier if you have someone to stand by who can hold the bananas while you climb down.

 After harvesting the bananas, your tree may appear to die.
 This is because each stem of the banana plant only fruits once.
 However, the plant itself will remain alive.
 Any suckers your tree has put out will grow and fruit as well.
 The stem that just finished fruiting can be cut down, both to give the next stem room to grow and to help your plant conserve energy.